Used Motorcycles Yorkshire

 - SCOTT Leathers

 Aprilia motorcycles is an Italian motorcycle company, one of the seven marques owned by Piaggio, the world's fourth largest motorcycle manufacturer.Aprilia started as a scooter manufacturer, but has more recently come to be known for its race-winning sportbikes.
 It is also known for its flagship 1,000 cc V-twin Superbike, the RSV Mille and latest V4 based RSV 4.

 Despite being a relatively small company by global motorcycling standards, Aprilia motorcycles is very active in Motorcycle sport.
 It contests many Road Racing formulae, including the FIM 125 cc World Championship, the FIM 250 cc World Championship, and the now-defunct FIM 500 cc World Championship.
 From 2002 to 2004 they participated in the FIM MotoGP World Championship, and from 1999 to 2003 they participated in the FIM Superbike World Championship.
 Aprilia motorcycles has now returned to World Superbike for the 2009 season with Max Biaggi and Shinya Nakano as their factory riders both piloting the RSV4.

-In 2006 and 2007 the team dominated the 250cc class of the MotoGP partly due to the ability of Jorge Lorenzo and partly to the excellent quality of the 250cc motorcycle.
+In 2006 and 2007, they dominated the 250 class of MotoGP, partly due to the ability of Jorge Lorenzo, partly to the excellent quality of the 250 motorcycle.

 Aprilia motorcycles also feature in the off-road racing world, with their 450 cc V-2 motocrosser producing respectable results (including race wins) in both off-road (Motocross) and on-road (Supermoto) categories.